SkyprepAero/skyprep-api/documents/QUESTION_SYSTEM_GUIDE.md

   question: ObjectId (ref: 'Question', required),
   order: Number (default: 0),
   isActive: Boolean (default: true),
+  deletedAt: Date (default: null, for soft delete),
   createdAt: Date,
   updatedAt: Date
 }
 ```

+## Soft Delete System

+The Question System implements a comprehensive soft delete mechanism that allows records to be marked as deleted without actually removing them from the database.
+This provides data safety and the ability to restore accidentally deleted content.

+### How Soft Delete Works

+1. **Deletion Process**: When a record is "deleted", the `deletedAt` field is set to the current timestamp
+2. **Query Filtering**: All standard queries automatically exclude soft-deleted records (`deletedAt: null`)
+3. **Restoration**: Records can be restored by setting `deletedAt` back to `null`
+4. **Data Integrity**: Soft-deleted records maintain all relationships and can be fully restored

+### Soft Delete Features

+- **Automatic Filtering**: All `find()` operations exclude soft-deleted records
+- **Restore Functionality**: Deleted records can be restored with a single API call
+- **View Deleted Records**: Special endpoints to view and manage soft-deleted records
+- **Cascade Protection**: Prevents deletion of records that have dependent data
+- **Audit Trail**: Maintains deletion timestamp for audit purposes

+### Soft Delete Methods

+Each model includes these methods:
+- `softDelete()`: Marks record as deleted by setting `deletedAt` timestamp
+- `restore()`: Restores record by setting `deletedAt` to `null`

 ## API Endpoints